 Jody Thomas – Tobacco Factory, North Street

 Possibly the most famous piece of street art in Bristol at the moment.
 This was a big one for the Upfest summer editions.
 The giant mural of Greta Thunberg by local artist Jody has been getting a lot of attention.
 The wall on the side of the Tobacco Factory overlooking Aldi has become the main wall of the festival so the art here is always top drawer.
 The only problem is that as the main wall it means that the art generally needs to rotate and so come the next Upfest, this will probably be gone.
 We wrote more about this particular mural earlier in the year in this post here.

 Dale Grimshaw – North Street

 Famed for his murals depicting indigenous peoples of West Papua.
 Dale Grimshaws latest work in Bristol takes a prime spot overlooking North Street.
-From Blackburn originally Grimshaw ihas been a regular visitor to Upfest over the years.
+From Blackburn originally Grimshaw has been a regular visitor to Upfest over the years.
 This mural for the Upfest summer editions is one of the largest he’s painted in the city.

 L7Matrix & Paul Monsters – The Spotted Cow, North Street